jamen/dist-css/readme.md

-# dist-css (WIP)
+# dist-css

 > Create dist version of your CSS.

-Combines multiple tools for easily creating dist version of your CSS.
+Combines tools for adding comptibility and optimizations to your CSS compiler's output.

 ```
-$ dist-css -f dist/app.css
+$ dist-css dist/app.css
 ```

 This will

-- Run `postcss` with `autoprefixer`
+- Manage a sourcemap file that comes beside an input file
-- Run `clean-css` on the result of postcss
+- Run `postcss` with `autoprefixer` on the input
-- Create `.css.map` beside the output
+- Run `clean-css` on the results

 ## Install